 Intense Emotional Experience

 I had similar experiences years ago, in New Orleans, when I was preparing to play a prostitute in Nicolas Cage’s directorial debut, Sonny.
 I needed to do some research.
 In the script Sonny services women, but in reality most male prostitutes service men.
 I began to frequent the gay strip clubs.
-Before this movie I had only been in one strip club, a straight one in the San Fernando Valley.
-Now I watched endless boys strip down to G-strings while they strutted on the bar above the eager reach of middle-aged, dollar-stuffing men.
+Before this movie I had only been in one strip club, a straight one in the San Fernando Valley in California.
+Now I watched endless boys strip down to G-strings while they strutted on the bar above the eager reach of middle-aged men.

 His hair was cut close like Maury’s, he was tall and thin, and he wore a leather jacket over a white T-shirt.
 There were marks of dissipation below his eyes.